How to Make Lip Balm: An Easy DIY Recipe with Natural Ingredients

 • A small glass jar or another container (e.g., a new or recycled lip balm tube).

-As soon as the wax has melted, remove the pot from the heat and whisk in the honey.
-Pour into a container and let set until firm.
+As soon as the wax has fully melted, remove the pot from the heat.
+Whisk in the raw honey (if using) until fully combined.

 Once you’ve succeeded with the basic product, you can try a new batch using ingredients such as a few drops of a medicinal tincture or an essential oil; cocoa butter, shea butter, or coconut oil for some of the oil; and carnauba wax in place of beeswax.